Multi Agent Frameworks

 How it works

-Generally, the process is based on the following stages:
+Generally, the process is based on the following stages:- Planning stage

 - Data collection and analysis